Data-Adaptive Integration with External Summary Data for Outcome Mean Estimation: Generalized Entropy Balancing for Integration of Summary Data

-When the regression model is misspecified, the probability limits of $\hat{\beta}_{\mathrm{in}}$ and $\hat{\beta}_{\mathrm{ex}}$ may differ, even under Condition~(C2).
-This phenomenon is commonly referred to as ``covariate shift'' \citep{shimodaira_improving_2000}.
-To mitigate this issue and ensure consistency of the estimator, we propose estimating the regression model by minimizing the following weighted objective function:
+When the working regression model is misspecified, the probability limits $\beta_{\mathrm{in}}^*$ and $\beta_{\mathrm{ex}}^*$ can differ under covariate shift \citep{shimodaira_improving_2000}.
+The consistency argument in Theorem~\ref{consistency} requires the regression limit entering the second-step construction to agree with the external-population regression limit.
+We therefore seek a condition under which $\beta_{\mathrm{in}}^*=\beta_{\mathrm{ex}}^*$ is restored, and estimate the regression model by minimizing the following weighted objective: